jwhittaker/chzbot/notes/rpi_setup.md

 - USB keyboard connected
 - USB NIC connected and ethernet connected to a network switch

-Now connect the power.
+It's ready for power on!

 ## Login to the Pi

-Upon first boot up it will resize the file system to fit the SD card then reboot for changes to take effect.
+Upon first boot up it will *resize* the file system to occupy the rest of the SD card then reboot.

 Wait a couple of minutes after first power on.
 Run `arp -a` again on your workstation computer to see what new IP has shown up.
 That will probably be the Pi just joining your network with a DHCP lease.